Quadratic equations (also called second degree equations) contain three numbers called parameters:

 where we noted that the coefficient of the quadratic term is 1,

-And we'll get the equation's solutions (roots) by substituting these coefficients that we mentioned earlier in the quadratic formula:
+We obtain the equation's solutions (roots) by inserting the coefficients we just noted into the quadratic formula:

-Let's continue and calculate the expression under the root and simplify the expression:
+Let's continue to calculate the expression inside of the square root and proceed to simplify the expression:

 Answer